 By Glen C. Strathy

 Can you write a novel with AI or "artificial intelligence" software?
-The day when that will be possible is fast approaching and may already be here.
-AI apps can offer novelists help with generating story ideas, correcting grammar, creating passages of prose, and even imitating a particular writer's style, to some extent.
-The temptation to use AI to make the novel writing process easier and faster is undeniable.
+The day when that will be possible is fast approaching and already many aspiring authors are using AI to generate ideas, outline, edit, proofread, and in the case of generative AI, produce text.
+AI apps can even imitate a particular writer's style, to some extent.
+The temptation and the marketing push to use AI to make the novel writing process easier and faster is undeniable.
 Many people feel that AI is advancing so quickly that best selling novels will eventually be written entirely with AI, as in George Orwell's classic novel, 1984.

 AI-written nonfiction books may lack original and unique ideas.
 The prose may not be brilliant.
 They are often missing the personal experiences of human authors.
-But it is a simple matter for a publisher to write a book with AI on a common topic like "The History of Ancient Rome" or "A Beginner's Guide to Investing."
+They may also lack journalistic standards.
+But it is a simple matter for a publisher to get an AI to write a generic book on a common topic like "The History of Ancient Rome" or "A Beginner's Guide to Investing."

 An AI app can scour the internet for information on a topic and assemble it into a generic facsimile of what a human being might write in far less time than a human writer would need.
 Of course, a conscientious publisher will still fact-check and edit the manuscript, but costs will be less than when working with a human author.

-Meanwhile, high-quality nonfiction books, based on original ideas, research, and human experience will continue to be written by human beings, perhaps with some AI assistance.
+Sure, some high-quality nonfiction books, based on original ideas, research, and human experience will continue to be written by human beings, perhaps with some AI assistance.
 Whether they can compete with the coming flood of low-quality books is another question.
-There may be a period where it becomes harder for book buyers to sort out the wheat from the chaff.
+It may soon be very difficult for book buyers to sort out the wheat from the chaff.

 Some things to note about this "success" story...